What are the benefits of succession planning?

 By prioritizing succession paths that involve employees whose departure from the business is planned or otherwise anticipated, knowledge can be passed on to those who will take up the reins.
-Most retiring employees will be happy to help rather than see such an important product of their labour go to waste.
+Most retiring employees will be happy to help rather than see such an important product of their labor go to waste.

-Alongside knowledge transfer comes the opportunity to review processes and procedures, to question existing methods and look for opportunities to improve them.
+Alongside knowledge transfer comes the opportunity to review processes and procedures, question existing methods and look for opportunities to improve them.
 Ambitious succession candidates will be open to the recommendations of outgoing colleagues concerning pitfalls and weaknesses, as this presents a chance for them to make an early impact.

 5. long-term talent planning and retention

 Another important benefit of succession planning is improved retention of your top employees by offering them clear opportunities for growth.
 By planning longer-term, organizations can reduce their reliance on recruitment, so that talent is only sourced externally as a last resort.

 Your succession plan should be closely aligned with the business strategy so that it provides answers to talent questions relating to organizational growth, business expansion, and innovation.
 You might think this is what strategic workforce planning does, but succession planning differs in that it actively pursues workforce continuity rather than workforce resourcing.